Take a second to think about the past week. What stands out to you?

 You might find yourself ruminating on the challenging or uncomfortable parts of your week—paying a late bill, having a difficult conversation at work—rather than all the positive moments you’ve had, however small.

-If you find it harder to bring up the positive moments of your life, you’re certainly not alone.
+If you find it harder to bring up the positive moments of your life than the negative, you’re certainly not alone.
 Psychologists refer to this phenomenon as the negativity bias.
 It’s rooted in our evolution, where our ancestors relied on taking bad news more seriously than good news in order to survive.

 Even though our species (for the most part) no longer has to outrun wild animals, our brains are still hardwired to cling to the bad of life instead of the good.
 But as many of us know, negative thinking comes with a slew of negative health effects.
 Plus, science shows that the children in our lives can “catch” and be negatively impacted by our stress, worry and anxiety.